fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-ethers-js.md

 ## TL;DR

 Signing a transaction according to the EIP-712 standard with the Ethers JS library is straightforward.
-Thankfully this JavaScript library supports it and can be used right now.
+Thankfully, this JavaScript library supports it and can be used right now.
 There are three steps - create a function signature, construct the transaction, and sign it.
 After that, it can be sent to the smart contract, and the gas fee can be paid by someone else.

 ## Links